 Evaluate your content management needs as well.
 If your content managers prefer a user-friendly interface with built-in editing tools, you might want to consider a solution that pairs a Headless CMS with a traditional CMS – also known as a hybrid or decoupled CMS.

+A Headless CMS key advantages include flexibility, scalability, omnichannel readiness, and enhanced performance and security.
 However, choosing a Headless CMS for your business should be based on careful consideration of your specific needs and resources.